BL 18-inch railway howitzer: Deployment to Kent, 1940

-In 1940 there were concerns that an enemy invasion was imminent, crossing the English Channel from France.
+In 1940, there were concerns that an enemy invasion was imminent, crossing the English Channel from France.
 Three heavy rail-mounted guns were deployed on the Elham Valley Railway line in Kent.
 The railway route followed a meandering course, enabling the guns to be trained by moving them along the line to a suitable location.
 The wooded landscape also gave cover for the guns.

 The heaviest gun was stationed at Bourne Park, where there was a short tunnel; the gun could be stood down in the tunnel, avoiding enemy attack.
 The other two guns were deployed to Elham railway station.
 The guns remained in the area for the greater part of the hostilities.

-The howitzer gun at Bourne, the so-called "Boche Buster", had a barrel of 18 inches diameter and was, apart from a ponderous and unreliable Russian siege cannon, the largest railway gun in Europe (note that Schwerer Gustav did not enter service until 1941, so in 1940 the 18 inch was the biggest).
-It had originally had a 14-inch barrel during World War I, and the last action in which it fired was in 1916 when three rounds completely destroyed the railway station at Arras in France.
+The howitzer gun at Bourne, the so-called "Boche Buster", had a barrel of 18 inches diameter and was, apart from a ponderous and unreliable Russian siege cannon, the largest railway gun in Europe (note that Schwerer Gustav did not enter service until 1941; so, in 1940, the 18 inch was the biggest).
+It originally had a 14-inch barrel during World War I, and the last action in which it fired was in 1916, when three rounds completely destroyed the railway station at Arras in France.
 The gun was then stored at Nottingham until early in 1940, when the authorities realised the potential of the weapon for military defence.

 It was fitted with an 18-inch naval barrel at the Darlington railway works in the spring of 1940.
 The barrel was one of several that had been removed from British battleships following the Washington Naval Treaty in 1922, which banned very large naval guns.

 It was manned by 50 men and several specialist gunnery officers from the 2nd Regiment of the Royal Artillery.
 The complete battery, including Royal Engineers to work the railway locomotives and supervise track work, numbered 80 men and was known as the 11th Super Heavy Battery.
 After initial training at Catterick Camp in the summer and autumn of 1940, the 11th Super Heavy Battery, under the command of Major Boyle, moved to Kent in early January 1941.
-For the journey the gun was disguised as three banana wagons by the skilful use of steel hoops and canvas.
-At 250 tons all up, the gun was far in excess of the weight limit of the Elham railway, and considerable strengthening works were carried out.
+For the journey, the gun was disguised as three banana wagons by the skilful use of steel hoops and canvas.
+At 250 tons all up, the gun was far in excess of the weight limit of Elham railway, and considerable strengthening works were carried out.
 It arrived at Bishopsbourne in February, and arrangements were made to store it in the tunnel at Bourne Park.
-This had originally had two tracks, but had been reduced to single track as an economy measure before the war.
+This originally had two tracks, but had been reduced to a single track as an economy measure before the war.
 To allow through trains to pass while the gun was there, the second track was reinstated.
-The shells were 6 ft 7 in high, each weighing 1+1/4 LT, and transferring them was a long and arduous job despite the use of special hoists.
-At Bishopsbourne station itself arrangements were made to allow mess and sleeping coaches to be shunted into the siding.
+The shells were 6 ft 7 in high, each weighing 1+1/4 LT; transferring them was a long and arduous job despite the use of special hoists.
+At Bishopsbourne station itself, arrangements were made to allow mess and sleeping coaches to be shunted into the siding.